 Becoming Disease Free

-The bottom line is, I don't recommend you having the surgery to cure your ulcerative colitis, unless you are suffering from a severe case.
-For me, severe meant 20 plus stools, constant vomiting, and an emergency visit that turned into a month long hospital stay, and the doctor saying, "If you don't get this surgery now, you could die."
+The bottom line is, I don't recommend you have the surgery to cure your ulcerative colitis unless you are suffering from a severe case.
+For me, severe meant 20 plus stools, constant vomiting, and an emergency visit that turned into a month-long hospital stay, and the doctor saying, "If you don't get this surgery now, you could die."
 Maybe you shouldn't wait that long.

 If you do go under the knife, don't expect to wake up and be completely healed.
 Your body will never be normal, but sometimes slightly abnormal is better than perpetually sick.
 Also, there are a lot of complications that can be caused by having the surgeries, here is a small sample of my side-effects of the surgery (severe scar tissue, causing infertility, numerous abscesses that led to three of my surgeries, blockages, fear of sleeping with the stomach flu, 6 bowel movements a day, butt-burn, pulmonary embolism).

 Do I regret having the surgery, of course not, I wouldn't have survived otherwise?
 Am I thankful for it?
 Yes!
 Do I wish I had gotten it sooner?
 No, because if I had gotten it before my disease got severe, I may have felt there was no real improvement, and being upset at myself for losing my fertility.

 If you have any questions and are considering this procedure, feel free to ask me anything.
 I'm pretty open about it, and not afraid to answer the TMI questions!